cherryot02/PowerOptions_Batch/Documentation.md

 On the photo, it already selected on the recommended but for the next example, let's pretend it's in balanced then we're switching to the recommended options.<br>
 To do that, we have to open the command prompt first and run `powercfg /help` or `powercfg /?`.
 Which will show all the possible options for the powercfg command. <br>
 Then, use `powercfg /list` to list all the powerscheme options including their "keys".
 Whichever has the * means it's the one that's active. <br>
 Alternatively, we can do `powercfg /getactivescheme` but that will only show the active one and not the others.
-We need the other keys because we are switching.<br>
+We need the other keys because we are switching.<br><br>

+Open a notepad and paste the long hexadecimal number, also are the HKEYS, on the recommended scheme.
+We will be using that to set a variable later.